Mowag Piranha V: Piranha V 6×6 - Luchs 2 SpähFz NG

+Piranha V 8×8 StratCom

+As part of the programme "TaWAN LBO (Taktische Wide Area Network Landbasierte Operationen) Richtfunkmanagement, klein", the German Army selected the Piranha V StratCom (Strategic Communication Systems), an armoured vehicle that was presented by GDELS at Eurosatory 2024.
+It is equipped with a 15-meter communication mast system with point-to-point radio systems, and a C4I command system.

+The "Richtfunkpanzer" was selected by the Germany in January 2025, and ordered in February 2025.

+Jamming vehicle

+The German Army plans to replace the Hummel vehicle, a jammer based on the TPz Fuchs with a Piranha 6×6 called the "Maus Störpanzer".

+Monaco

+Monaco is the first operator of the Piranha V. Two vehicles were received in 2015.

 Romania

 In 2017, Romania signed a 900 million euro contract with General Dynamics European Land Systems (GDELS) for the purchase and production of 227 Piranha V armored personnel carriers in Romania.
 The joint venture between GDELS and Uzina Mecanică București (UMB) also aims to provide the Piranha V to the export market in the area.
-Besides production, a military vehicle maintenance will also operate at UMB.
+Besides production, a military vehicle maintenance section will also operate at UMB.

 The first batch of 36 vehicles, was produced at GDELS-Mowag's facilities in Kreuzlingen, Switzerland, 10 of which were assembled in Bucharest.
 The first batch included 30 vehicles in Infantry Fighting Vehicle configuration equipped with 30 mm cannons, and 6 in mobile command point configuration, and was assigned to the 26th Infantry Battalion "Neagoe Basarab", also known as the Red Scorpions, in October 2020.
 A second batch of 32 vehicles assembled at UMB, was received in November 2022.
-Another 26 Piranhas will be received in different configurations, including mortar carriers, equipped with Spear MK2 120 mm mortars, ambulances, CBRN, and recovery vehicles.
+Another 26 Piranhas were received in different configurations, including mortar carriers, equipped with Spear MK2 120 mm mortars, ambulances, CBRN, and recovery vehicles.
 The rest of the vehicles will be entirely produced in Romania.
 On 10 February 2023, it was announced that Romania will purchase another 150 Piranha V for an estimated cost of 674 million US dollars.

+In May 2023, 25 Piranhas of the 26th Infantry Battalion participated in the Anakonda 23 exercise.
+The Romanian soldiers carried out a 1,000 kilometer march to the Polish training grounds in Nowa Dęba where they trained together with troops from Slovenia, Poland, and the United States.